FlowSpec: Continuous Pipelined Speculative Decoding for Efficient Distributed LLM Inference: Methodology

-In draft initialization step, D0 first constructs a draft token tree $\mathcal{T}$ of depth $d_0$ with $L$ nodes in the draft stage D0.
-Note that each node in the tree corresponds to a token in LLM inference, so we use "node" and "token" interchangeable in the following.
-The root of this tree is the sampled token $x_\text{new}$ generated either in the prefilling phase or the previous rounds of SD.
-The construction of token tree contains the following procedures.
+In the draft initialization step, D0 constructs a draft tree $\mathcal{T}$ of depth $d_0$ with $L_0$ nodes.
+Note that each node corresponds to a token, so we use ``node" and ``token" interchangeably.
+The root node is the newly sampled $x_\text{new}$ from the prefill phase or the prior SD round.
+The construction of $\mathcal{T}$ contains the following procedures.

 \textbf{Initial Tree Generation:} D0 sets the root node (layer 0) to be the latest $x_\text{new}$.
 Then, it uses the draft model to generate the initial tree $\mathcal{T}_\text{base}$.
-The tree is initially rooted at $x_\text{new}$ and extended layer by layer based on the nodes with the highest cumulative scores (inspired by Eagle-2 \citep{eagle2}) in each layer.
-The cumulative score for node $n_i$ in a draft token tree is defined as follows:
+Inspired by EAGLE-2 \cite{eagle2}, we use the cumulative confidence scores from the draft model to estimate the acceptance rate of the draft tokens.
+The tree is initially rooted at $x_\text{new}$ and extended layer by layer based on the nodes with the highest cumulative scores in each layer.
+The cumulative score $c_\text{cu}(n_i)$ of node $n_i$ in a draft token tree is defined as follows:

-where $\text{path}(n_i)$ denotes all ancestor nodes along the path from the root node to $n_i$.
-Since the draft model is an approximation of the base LLM, this cumulative score provides a nice estimated acceptance score of a draft token.
+where $\text{path}(n_i)$ denotes all ancestor nodes along the path from the root node to $n_i$, and $c(n_j)$ is the confidence score of node $n_j$ from the draft model.
 To construct the next layer of $\mathcal{T}_\text{base}$, the draft model takes the tokens from the previous layer as input and generates the corresponding next-token scores.
-Base on these scores, the top-$k$ next tokens for each input token form the new layer of $\mathcal{T}_\text{base}$.
+Based on these scores, the top-$k$ next tokens for each input token form the new layer of $\mathcal{T}_\text{base}$.
 Among these, the top-$k$ nodes with the highest cumulative scores are selected to continue the expansion of the next layer.
 D0 expands $\mathcal{T}_\text{base}$ until it reaches layer $d_0$.
+The initial depth $d_0$ serves as a hyper-parameter in FlowSpec, which will be discussed in Sec. \ref{sec:tree_params}.